doctorfree/MusicPlayerPlus/markdown/mpplus.1.md

 **mpplus -D**
 : Download album cover art for any albums in the music library that do not already have cover art

+**mpplus -I**
+: Import the music library into the Beets library management system

 **mpplus -I -W**
-: Import the music library into the Beets library management system, do not write tags
+: Import the music library into the Beets library management system, do not write metadata

+**mpplus -L**
+: Download lyrics for any songs in the music library that do not already have lyrics

-**mpplus -I -w**
+**mpplus -X all**
-: Import the music library into the Beets library management system, write tags
+: Analyze audio and retrieve information for the entire music library

 # AUTHORS
 Written by Ronald Record github@ronrecord.com